yasumitsu/JaggedAlliance3Modding/README.md

 USE OF THIS SOURCE CODE IS GOVERNED BY THE FOLLOWING LICENSE
 ------------

 Haemimont Games AD grants to you a perpetual, worldwide, non-exclusive, no-charge, and royalty-free license to reproduce and use this Source Code for reference purposes and embedding in Jagged Alliance 3 mods.
 No other distribution or modification of the Source Code is permitted.
+(I am just documenting the code, so I think I am half breaking the license, don't arrest me please)

 The source code is made available strictly on an "AS IS" BASIS WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.